 While shopping for a gaming mouse, a interesting one i noticed is the “Razer Naga MMOG Laser Gaming Mouse”.
 This mouse has 17 buttons!

 When this mouse first came out in 2009, the number keys are not programable.
+They are simply the same as the number keys on number pad (so, you program the numbe pad keys instead).
 But with version 2 of driver, they are programable now!
 So, a mouse with truely 17 programable buttons.
 That's fantastic.
-If the numbers are not programable, i'd rate this mouse a average 5/10, but with programable buttons, i'd rate it 10/10.